The Guide to Hawaiian Style Money Folds

 This books has some wonderful dollar bill origami models.
 The models are novel and cleverly designed, but they are somewhat challenging to make.
 Beginner origami enthusiasts be warned: approach this book with patience.
 Consider trying the models with larger paper that is cut to the same dimensions as a dollar bill.
 Experienced origami folders will find the models manageable and the results delightful.

-It is likely that "The Guide to Hawaiian-Style Money Folds" is the same as "The Guide to Island-Style Money Folds" except that the latter is a new edition of the same book.
+that "The Guide to Hawaiian-Style Money Folds" is the same as "The Guide to Island-Style Money Folds" except that the latter is a new edition of the same book.